ome/omero-cli-zarr/README.rst

 It supports export using 2 alternative methods:

 - By default the OMERO API is used to load planes as numpy arrays and the zarr file is created from this data.
-NB: currently, large tiled images are not supported by this method.

 - Alternatively, if you can read directly from the OMERO binary repository and have installed https://github.com/glencoesoftware/bioformats2raw